AdaptableTools/example-adaptable-angular-aggrid/README.md

 > 10 is the minimium Angular version required for using Adaptable.

-## AdapTable Angular Example
+## AdapTable Angular  Custom Components

+The main benefit of using AdapTable React is that it allows you to supply custom components in AdapTable in a React-friendly way.

 > For full information on how to install and use AdapTable Angular see the [AdapTable Documentation](https://docs.adaptabletools.com/learn/angular-overview).

-This is a very basic example which showcases the Angular specific features of AdapTable:
+This demo showcases 3 React-specific features of AdapTable:

+### Settings Panel

-1. Passing of custom Angular components to the [Settings Panel](https://docs.adaptabletools.com/learn/ui-settings-panel) section:
+The demo illustrates how to pass custom React components to the [Settings Panel](https://docs.adaptabletools.com/learn/ui-settings-panel):

 ```ts
 const adaptableOptions: AdaptableOptions = {